Nanostructures for energy harvesting and green applications

 2. Nano/micro magnetic structures for reusable mask patterning

-Our group starting on the 1st of March participates in the HORIZON EUROPE (EIC Pathfinder) funded project REMAP (Reusable Mask Patterning).
+Our group starting on the 1st of March 2022 participates in the HORIZON EUROPE (EIC Pathfinder) funded project REMAP (Reusable Mask Patterning).
 In 4 years REMAP making use of remotely (magnetically) controlled masking is aiming to create the first reusable mask-based patterning technology by conferring plating functionality to a magnetoresponsive fluid (MRf/MRE).
 This crucial modification frees the system from the reliance on conventional lithography for turning masks into patterns.
 By virtue of its waste prevention design REMAP will enable the addition or subtraction of just the right amount of material needed to obtain a desired surface pattern, setting the future standards of resource efficiency in microfabrication.
-Our group will lead the modelling of the new magnetorheological behaviour and will generate a holistic multiscale model with predictive power, able to inform experimental choices.
-Also, our group will elaborate the experimental results for the optimization of the ionic liquids based MREs and of the field gradients.
-By developing Finite Element Analysis codes we will also assist in the development of the remote magnetic controllers in the project.
+Our group has led the modelling of the new magnetorheological behaviour and has proceeded in generating a holistic multiscale model with predictive power, able to inform experimental choices.
+Up to now our results have elaborated the experimental results for the optimization of the ionic liquids based MREs and of the field gradients.
+By developing Finite Element Analysis codes, we have also assisted in the development of the remote magnetic controllers in the project.

 3. Novel perovskites for energy harvesting (Mixed-halide Cs2SnI3Br3, defected Cs2SnX6)